pdtbinh/CommitLit_Readability_ML_Kaggle/README.md

 This project includes the data, codes, and submissions for the CommonLit Readability Prize ML compettion on Kaggle.

+<b>Model solution</b>:
-Model solution: Variants of RoBERTa (Robust Optimized BERT Pretraining Approach): XMLRoBERTa, RoBERTa-Base, RoBERTa-Large and combinations of those.
+Variants of RoBERTa (Robust Optimized BERT Pretraining Approach):
+* XMLRoBERTa
+* RoBERTa-Base
+* RoBERTa-Large
+* Combinations of those

+<b>Result</b>:
+Best model has testing root mean squared error of 0.506 (0.052 more than first place's result).